-Charming Portugal is one of the special roundtrips outlined and offered by Jinah Trans.
-During this wonderful and unique 13-day roundtrip, you get to know the charm and character of Portugal.
-Our expert English-speaking guide takes you north to discover numerous attractions, beautiful natural landscapes and delicious culinary locations during a special 'other-than-normal' round trip from Lisbon to Porto.
+Charming Portugal is one of the special tours outlined and offered by Jinah Trans.
+During this wonderful and unique 13-day itinerary, you get to know the charm and character of Portugal.
+Our expert English-speaking guide takes you north to discover numerous attractions, beautiful natural landscapes and delicious culinary locations during a special 'other-than-normal' adventure from Lisbon to Porto.

 Do you like an intense holiday experience and do you want to see a lot in a short time?
 Then this trip is for you!

 The journey starts at Lisbon airport and ends at Porto airport.
 We cross the country and take you to the most charming places.
 So don't forget your camera!
-Also bring your most comfortable pair of walking shoes, because we will wander through many charming cobbled streets, which can sometimes be quite steep.
-Choose this unforgettable tour and absorb the time of the Knights Templar, the age of exploration and the echoes of the ancient maritime spice routes at first hand.
+Also bring your most comfortable pair of walking shoes because we will wander through many charming cobbled streets, which can at times be quite steep.
+Choose this unforgettable tour and take in the ara of the Knights Templar, the age of exploration and the echoes of the ancient maritime spice routes first hand.

 Below is a summary of the unique itinerary for this special tour.
 Adjustments are of course possible if you want to see or do something special along the way.
 In this case, please let us know before you confirm your booking!

 Time is scheduled each day for lunch and dinner.
 If you are not familiar with the locations we visit, your guide will help you choose restaurants according to your taste and budget.

 This package includes a round trip with a private guide & driver, but you choose and book the hotel or accommodation yourself within the predefined route of this special round trip.
 See the itinerary of the special tour Charming Portugal.
 In the detailed itinerary below you can see where we stay.

 Book your special tour 'Charming Portugal' now.